redecheck/redecheck/README.md

 #### Running the Shield Example

-Provided with the download of ReDeCheck is directory containing an oracle version (index) and twenty mutants (numbered 0 to 19) of an open-source website, currently available at http://www.blacktie.co/demo/shield/.
+Provided with the download of ReDeCheck is directory containing an oracle version (index) and twenty mutants (numbered 0 to 19) of an open-source web site, currently available at http://www.blacktie.co/demo/shield/.
 As the web pages themselves are local, rather than live on the web, the *preamble* parameter is required to run the tool:

 ```